 • Media relations in Pittsburgh

-Counteracting often negative local news stories about the Northside, our media relations efforts resulted in the following good coverage, which we’re sure helped with the turnout (along with the great weather) and public perceptions:
+Counteracting often negative local news stories about the Northside, our media relations efforts resulted in the following positive coverage.

 • Big story in the Post-Gazette, day before tour